As a Christian Why See a Therapist?

 I have extensive experience in helping Christian clients in their therapy.
 My Master’s degree in Counseling Psychology is from a Christian university where faith was an important part of the coursework and my internships were both with Christian counseling centers.

 I would be honored to help you.
-To set up a free 15 minute phone consultation please call 951-403-1495, or email me.
-I try to get back to all voicemails and email within 24 hours.
+Contact me to set up a free 15 minute phone consultation.